Young girl holding yellow wildflowers in a sunlit field

 The atopic march is real

 Eczema in infancy often precedes food allergies, then allergic rhinitis, then asthma.
-Catching it earlier shifts the trajectory.
+Catching it earlier in the sequence shifts the trajectory.

 02